manuggetts/manuggetts/ReadMe.md

 # Hello!
 I'm Manuella 👋

-I'm a technology enthusiast with experience in software development, databases, and currently diving into the world of data analysis.
+I'm a technology enthusiast with experience in software development, process automation, databases, and currently diving into the world of data analysis.
 At 23 years old, I am constantly looking to learn and explore new technologies.

 > *"If I cannot do great things, I can do small things in a great way."*